microsoft/sample-app-aoai-chatGPT/README.md

 3. You can see the local running app at http://127.0.0.1:50505.

-NOTE: You may find you need to set: MacOS: `export NODE_OPTIONS="--max-old-space-size=8192"` or Windows: `set NODE_OPTIONS=--max-old-space-size=8192` to avoid running out of memory when building the frontend.

 ### Deploy with the Azure CLI

 #### Create the Azure App Service